paulrudy/alfred-go-to-here/README.md

 ## Usage

 Switch the selected path in a MacOS Open/Save (and similar) dialog via the [Universal Action](https://www.alfredapp.com/help/features/universal-actions/).
 ![screenshot of Go to Here universal action](./screenshots/universal-action.png)

+This can also be used to navigate the currently focused Finder window to the chosen path.

 Alternatively, get paths for open Finder windows and tabs via the keyword `gtf`, or search files and folders via the keyword `gth`.